TacticalMetaphysics/LiSE/manual.rst

 Sims tracks sims' opinions of one another, their likes and dislikes and so forth, even for the ones you never talk to and have shown no interest in.
-If you streamline a life sim to where it doesn't have extraneous detail complexity you lose a huge part of what makes it lifelike.
+If you streamline a life sim to where it doesn't have extraneous detail, you lose a huge part of what makes it lifelike.

 This causes trouble for developers when even *they* don't really understand why sims hate each other, and even if they do, failures of